adambard/learnxinyminutes-docs/sing.html.markdown

 // ...then follows the argument name and the type. public fn singmain(in argv [*]string) i32
 {
-    // print is from the sio file and sends a string to the consolle sio.print("Hello World\n");
+    // print is from the sio file and sends a string to the console sio.print("Hello World\n");

     // type conversions are allowed in the form of <newtype>(expression).